Aerospacerr/Association-Rule-Learning-Recommender/README.md

 ## General info
 We have given a set of transactions, we try to aim find rules that will predict the occurrence of an item, based on the occurrences of other items in the transaction.
+In short, this is a daily situation like when we buy a laptop from any shopping site, the site instantly recommends us a laptop bag.
 We use apriori algorithm and association rules which are support, lift and confidence.

 ## Dataset info
 Name: Online Retail II